kso512/featherwing-mini-dashboard/README.md

 Copy `stm32f405_code.py` to the mounted drive as `code.py` and reset using REPL or the reset button.

+## Operation

+No actions should be needed in normal operation.
+Holding button B (bottom right) for one second will toggle debug mode.
+Debug mode adds more information to the serial output.
+When the CIRCUITPY is connected it should appear as `/dev/ttyACM0` and can be monitoring with screen: `screen /dev/ttyACM0 115200`

 ## References

 * [time — Time access and conversions](https://docs.python.org/3/library/time.html)